elecomexp/portfolio/README.md

 This project consists of two distinct components centered on database management and practical SQL applications.

 * Part I - **SQL Murder Mystery Game**.
-You will investigate a murder in SQL City through applying SQL concepts and queries.
+You will investigate a murder in SQL City by applying SQL concepts and queries.
 * Part II - **Database Modeling**.
-Creation and Maintenance of a Database with SQL.
+Create and Maintain a Database with SQL.
 You will design and manage a database model that stores information about suppliers and the parts they provide.

 ### [Heart Disease Classifier](./heart_disease_classifier)